zeroecco/boundless/docs/src/requestor-manual/start.md

 # Requestor Quick Start

-This guide highlights tips, tools, and techniques for building RISC Zero guest programs that integrate with the [Boundless market][page-market] to generate proofs for them.
+This guide highlights tips, tools, and techniques for building RISC Zero guest programs that submit proof generation requests to the [Boundless Market][page-market] to be fulfilled.

 ## Before you begin